-Plot applications for 2014 are available on the website but the deadline for prioritization has passed.
-After Feb.
-15, on-time applications will be assigned plots and late applications will be put on a waiting list.
-In previous years, we have gotten through the waiting list by mid-summer.
+Plot applications for 2014 are available on the website but the deadline for prioritization has passed and all plots are assigned.
+We are maintaining a waiting list which you can get on by filling in the application and sending in the fee (half-price after June 1) In previous years, we have gotten through the waiting list by mid-summer.

 Garden meetings are the second Wednesdays of each month at 6:30 p.m.
 See sidebar at right for dates of upcoming meetings.
 All gardeners are encouraged to attend meetings and help run the gardens.
 Hope to see you there!